crschmidt/mygengo-python/README.md

         sandbox = True, # possibly False, depending on your dev needs )

-	job1 = {
+    jobs_data = {
-        'body_src': 'REQUIRED.
-The job I want translated ohgod', 'lc_src': 'REQUIRED. source_language_code (see getServiceLanguages() for a list of codes)', 'tier': 'REQUIRED.
-Quality level ("machine", "standard", "pro", "ultra")', 'comment': 'Optional.
-Comment to send to the translator (instructions, etc).', 'callback_url': 'Optional.
-A url to send/HTTP-POST updates to.', 'auto_approve': 'Optional.
-1 (true) or (0) false, whether to automatically approve after translation.
-Defaults to false, completed jobs will await review and approval by customer for 72 hours.', 'custom_data': 'Optional.
-Up to 1K of storage for client-specific data that may be helpful for you to have mapped to this job.', }
+	    'job_1': {
+	        'type': 'text', # REQUIRED.
+Type to translate, you'll probably always put 'text' here. ;P 'slug': 'Single :: English to Japanese', # REQUIRED.
+Slug for internally storing, can be generic.
+	        'body_src': 'Testing pyGengo API library calls.', # REQUIRED.
+The text you're translating. ;P 'lc_src': 'en', # REQUIRED. source_language_code (see getServiceLanguages() for a list of codes)
+	        'lc_tgt': 'ja', # REQUIRED. target_language_code (see getServiceLanguages() for a list of codes) 'tier': 'standard', # REQUIRED. tier type ("machine", "standard", "pro", or "ultra")

+	        'auto_approve': 0, # OPTIONAL.
+Hopefully self explanatory (1 = yes, 0 = no),
+	        'comment': 'HEY THERE TRANSLATOR', # OPTIONAL.
+Comment to leave for translator.
+	        'callback_url': 'http://...', # OPTIONAL.
+Callback URL that updates are sent to.
+			'custom_data': 'your optional custom data, limited to 1kb.' # OPTIONAL },
-	job2 = {
+	    'job_2': {
-        'body_src': 'REQUIRED.
-The job I want translated ohgod', 'lc_src': 'REQUIRED. source_language_code (see getServiceLanguages() for a list of codes)', 'tier': 'REQUIRED.
-Quality level ("machine", "standard", "pro", "ultra")', 'comment': 'Optional.
-Comment to send to the translator (instructions, etc).', 'callback_url': 'Optional.
-A url to send/HTTP-POST updates to.', 'auto_approve': 'Optional.
-1 (true) or (0) false, whether to automatically approve after translation.
-Defaults to false, completed jobs will await review and approval by customer for 72 hours.', 'custom_data': 'Optional.
-Up to 1K of storage for client-specific data that may be helpful for you to have mapped to this job.', }
+	        'type': 'text', # REQUIRED.
+Type to translate, you'll probably always put 'text' here. ;P 'slug': 'Single :: English to Japanese', # REQUIRED.
+Slug for internally storing, can be generic.
+	        'body_src': 'Testing pyGengo API library calls.', # REQUIRED.
+The text you're translating. ;P 'lc_src': 'en', # REQUIRED. source_language_code (see getServiceLanguages() for a list of codes)
+	        'lc_tgt': 'ja', # REQUIRED. target_language_code (see getServiceLanguages() for a list of codes) 'tier': 'standard', # REQUIRED. tier type ("machine", "standard", "pro", or "ultra")

+	        'auto_approve': 0, # OPTIONAL.
+Hopefully self explanatory (1 = yes, 0 = no),
+	        'comment': 'HEY THERE TRANSLATOR', # OPTIONAL.
+Comment to leave for translator.
+	        'callback_url': 'http://...', # OPTIONAL.
+Callback URL that updates are sent to.
+			'custom_data': 'your optional custom data, limited to 1kb.' # OPTIONAL },
+        'process': 1, # OPTIONAL.
+1 (true, default) / 0 (false).
+Whether to pay for the job(s) and make them available for translation.
+        'as_group': 1, # OPTIONAL.
+1 (true) / 0 (false, default).
+Whether all jobs in this group should be done by one translator.
+    }

 	# Post over our two jobs, use the same translator for both, don't pay for them
-	myGengo.postTranslationJobs(jobs = [job1, job2], as_group = 1, process = 0)
+	myGengo.postTranslationJobs(jobs = jobs_data)

+**Note:** 'as_group' has a catch: some restrictions apply to what jobs can be grouped, including the requirement that language pairs and tiers must be the same across all jobs.

 PyGengo.determineTranslationCost()